yavuztas/stackoverflow-webservice/README.md

 4. In order to customize Swagger home page, no matter how we handle on our side we cannot change `swagger-ui.html` as for now.
 This is because it's hardcoded in [springfox.js](https://github.com/springfox/springfox/blob/34246cf6925ac7ea985969de8a2ced2dab3982ec/springfox-swagger-ui/src/web/js/springfox.js#L135).
 We should consider to fork repository and fix the hardcoded part.
-Also, forking would be the best choice if we need to customize style, CSS and HTML structure.
+Also, forking would be the best choice if we need to customize the page style and edit CSS files and HTML structure.

 5. We configured method level cache for `SOApiService.fetchUser`.
 For the sake of simplicity we prefer [Caffeine](https://github.com/ben-manes/caffeine) java cache library.
 However, Spring supports a good level of cache abstraction so we can configure a more powerful, distributed cache provider like Hazelcast later if we need.
 You can find the Caffeine configuration about caching like size, ttl, etc. in `application.properties` file.

 6. Since our web service is public, we may consider to cache some other endpoints like `/question/all` and `/question/{questionId}` to prevent hammering over on our database.
+However, the other endpoints left uncached for now.

 ### Notes About Security
 This web service designed without security.
 Ideally in production, accessing end points should be restricted in network level (like: DMZ, firewall configurations, ip restriction, etc.) unless there is a requirement to make them public.